nabilshadman/sql-server-database-latin-school/README.md

 **Figure 1:** ERD of the database for latin school.

-# Additional Database Objects
+## Additional Database Objects
 After we create the tables and import the data from the Excel workbooks, we create a few **views** and **stored procedures** for reporting purposes:

-(1) We create a view that shows the number of times each Course has been offered in the history of the school.
+- We create a **view** that shows the number of times each Course has been offered in the history of the school.
-(2) We create a view that displays the gross revenue from tuition as well as faculty payments for each Academic Year.
+- We create a **view** that displays the gross revenue from tuition as well as faculty payments for each Academic Year.
-(3) We create a procedure that displays the course history for a selected person.
+- We create a **procedure** that displays the course history for a selected person.
-(4) We create a procedure that adds a new person to the database.
+- We create a **procedure** that adds a new person to the database.

-# Project Deliverables
+## Project Deliverables
 At the completion of the project, we provide the following **documents** to the management:

-- Screenshots of the output from [view 1](https://github.com/nabilshadman/sql-server-database-latin-school/blob/main/sql_server_database/view_1.jpg), [view 2](https://github.com/nabilshadman/sql-server-database-latin-school/blob/main/sql_server_database/view_2.jpg), [procedure 3](https://github.com/nabilshadman/sql-server-database-latin-school/blob/main/sql_server_database/procedure_1.jpg), and [procedure 4](https://github.com/nabilshadman/sql-server-database-latin-school/blob/main/sql_server_database/procedure_2.jpg).
+- Screenshots of the output from [view 1](https://github.com/nabilshadman/sql-server-database-latin-school/blob/main/sql_server_database/view_1.jpg), [view 2](https://github.com/nabilshadman/sql-server-database-latin-school/blob/main/sql_server_database/view_2.jpg), [procedure 1](https://github.com/nabilshadman/sql-server-database-latin-school/blob/main/sql_server_database/procedure_1.jpg), and [procedure 2](https://github.com/nabilshadman/sql-server-database-latin-school/blob/main/sql_server_database/procedure_2.jpg).
 - A [.sql](https://github.com/nabilshadman/sql-server-database-latin-school/blob/main/sql_server_database/sql_server_database_script.sql) file script of the entire database and all database objects.
 - A screenshot of an entity relationship [diagram](https://github.com/nabilshadman/sql-server-database-latin-school/blob/main/sql_server_database/entity_relationship_diagram.jpg) showing all table and column names, and the relationships between tables.